-- Input prices inflation continues to moderate at start of 2019
+Input price inflation continues to moderate in March

 Christian Buhagiar, President and CEO at SCMA said:

-Survey respondents commented on a general slowdown in client demand, particularly in export markets.
+Survey respondents commented on a soft patch for customer demand in March, particularly in export markets.

 New Export Orders